 Examples of Wide Area Network Technologies Created by Edraw! |

 A mesh network in which every device connects to every other is called a full mesh.
-As shown in the illustration below, partial mesh networks also exist in which some devices connect only indirectly to others.
+As shown in the illustration below, partial mesh networks also exist in some devices which are connected only indirectly to others.

 See the illustration of Mesh Network Topology.

-You can find more symbols for WAN diagrams at here.
+You can find more symbols for WAN diagrams here.